Ashok Leyland FAT: Ashok Leyland GTV 6×6

 Other features include a fire and smoke detection unit, an infrared rear-view camera and Indeginised Rotex central tire inflation system.
 For driver's comfort, cab is equipped with HVAC.

 Production

 In March 2016, Ashok Leyland won a contract for supplying 450 units of the FAT 6x6 along with other "Super Stallion" vehicles and 825 units of "Ambulance 4x4" to the army.
-The total order was worth ₹800 crore.
+The total order was worth ₹825 crore.
 In 2017, the first batch of trucks was delivered.

+In July 2023, another order was placed for Field Artillery Tractor (FAT) 4×4 [Ashok Leyland Topchi] and Gun Towing Vehicle (GTV) 6×6 worth ₹800 crore.
+The order will be executed in 12 months.